 Reduce the trauma of scratching.
 Use an Elizabethan collar (cone) if your cat continues to lick or scratch at the bite wound.
 Constant scratching will delay healing and may cause infection.

 Maintain hydration and food intake.
 Give your cat fresh water to drink.
-Cats that are stung in the mouth may find it difficult to eat so feed them moist food.
+Cats that are stung in the mouth may find it difficult to eat, so feed them moist food.
 Dry food softened with water is less likely to upset the gastrointestinal tract than canned food.

 When is an insect bite serious?

 Like some people, many cats are hypersensitive (very allergic) to insect stings or bites.
 The degree of reaction varies with the cat’s immune system and the type of insect.
-Allergic reactions usually occur within 20 minutes of the bite, but may be delayed for hours so close monitoring is critical.
+Allergic reactions usually occur within 20 minutes of the bite but may be delayed for hours, so close monitoring is critical.
 Severe reactions (anaphylaxis) can be fatal, so quick action is vital.
 Take your cat to the veterinary emergency clinic at the first sign of:

-• Severe swelling around the head and neck that could compromise respiration.
+- Severe swelling around the head and neck that could compromise respiration.
 Swelling in these areas may occur even if the bite occurred elsewhere.

-• Hives on any part of the body.
+- Hives on any part of the body.
 Hives appear as bumps under the skin that raise the hair, or as red bumps on hairless areas like the belly.
-Hives itch a lot, so your cat may roll in the grass or on the floor in an attempt to scratch at hard to reach itchy places.
+Hives itch a lot, so your cat may roll in the grass or on the floor in an attempt to scratch at hard-to-reach itchy places.

-• Excessive drooling.
+- Excessive drooling.
 If there is swelling in the throat, your cat has difficulty swallowing her own saliva and drools a lot.

-• Vomiting or diarrhea.
+- Vomiting or diarrhea.
 Even mild vomiting and soft stool can indicate trouble, so do not disregard this sign.

-• Dizziness or disorientation.
+- Dizziness or disorientation.
 If your cat is not alert or stumbles, she is having more than the normal reaction.

-• Seizures.
+- Seizures.
 Call your veterinarian immediately.

 Medical treatment may save your cat’s life and is aimed at reducing the allergic reaction and preventing shock.
 In addition to anti-histamines, your veterinarian may give your cat corticosteroids or epinephrine.
 Your veterinarian may administer intravenous (IV) fluids to stabilize your cat and oxygen to help respiration.
 Blood and urine tests may be needed to rule out organ damage.
-The length of the hospital stay depends how quickly your kitty responds to therapy, but expect to leave your cat with at the hospital for 1 or 2 days.
-Once the danger is passed and your cat returns home, your veterinarian may prescribe an Epi-Pen® for use in future insect stings.
+The length of the hospital stay depends on how quickly your kitty responds to therapy, but expect to leave your cat at the hospital for one or two days.
+Once the danger has passed and your cat returns home, your veterinarian may prescribe an Epi-Pen® for use in future insect stings.
 The goal here is not to stifle your cat’s curious nature, but to be prepared for the consequences.
 That means you have to act quickly in case she reacts to an insect bite.